Our complete guide to horseback riding in Kyrgyzstan in 2025

 Going with a CBT

-The CBT or “Community Based Tourism Association” was created in the 2000s, with the support of Switzerland, to meet the demand for tourism while promoting responsible tourism that benefits local stakeholders.
-Even if the intention of these associations is absolutely praiseworthy, today the CBTs have become their own small businesses, since they are extremely lucrative.
-There are CBTs in all the tourist areas of the country, offering all kinds of services: excursions on foot, on horseback, car rental, stays with local people, etc. We have seen a lot of abusing the system (excessive prices, overbooking, underpaid families…) and a service that is not always up to standard.
-This is why we encourage you to go directly through nomads or small local agencies.
+The CBT or “Community Based Tourism Association” was created in the 2000s, with the support of Switzerland, to meet tourism demand while promoting responsible tourism that benefits local stakeholders.
+While the intention of these associations is absolutely praiseworthy, today the CBTs have become their own small businesses, since they are extremely lucrative.
+There are CBTs in all tourist areas of the country, offering all kinds of services: excursions on foot or on horseback, car rental, homestays, etc. We have seen many abuses (excessive prices, overbooking, underpaid families…) and a service that is not always up to standard.
+That’s why we encourage you to go directly to the nomads or to small local agencies.

-The other option is to rent directly from individuals, nomadic or otherwise, on the ground.
-The first advantage of doing it this way is that you are paying local people directly for their services, without an intermediary.
-In addition, they will very probably invite you to eat a meal with them or follow them around as they go about their daily lives.
-It’s a guaranteed authentic experience!
-The main disadvantage is that these horses are not necessarily used to being mounted by beginners, so this may be a fairly challenging experience.
-Moreover, you will not get the benefit of having a guide explain certain aspects of the landscape or the animals to you.
-Get our English-Kyrgyz phrase book here.
+Another option is to rent the horses directly to individuals, nomads or villagers, on the spot.
+The first advantage of this approach is that you pay local people directly for their services, without any intermediaries.
+What’s more, they’ll probably invite you to share a meal with them or follow them in their daily activities.
+Authentic experience guaranteed!
+The main drawbacks are that the horses aren’t necessarily used to being ridden by beginners, which can make the experience rather sporty (or even dangerous).
+Moreover, you won’t benefit from the translation of a guide to explain Kyrgyz culture, landscapes or wildlife.
+You can buy our Kyrgyz phrasebook here.

 Our selection of local guides

-Later in this article, we highlight different local actors that we have met during our trips in Kyrgyzstan.
-We put you in contact with Kyrgyz guides or families whose service deemed to be excellent, primarily based on their knowledge, benevolence and listening skills.
-All these people have read and signed our ethical charter, which includes themes such as animal welfare and respect for the environment.
+Later in this article, we highlight some of the local guides we met on our travels around the country.
+We’ll put you in touch with Kyrgyz guides or families whose service we’ve really appreciated, thanks to their seriousness, kindness and attentiveness.
+All these people have read and signed our ethical charter, which covers topics such as animal welfare and respect for the environment.

 Top 10 horse riding tours in Kyrgyzstan